SEE BELOW FOR 2017 RELEASE UPDATE

 So, bottom line, I really enjoyed it and I would drink it again.

 Give it a go, but be prepared… it stands alone in its unique flavor.

 Apothic Inferno price $12.99.

 Interesting in getting some great wines at a low price?
-Check out my WSJ Wine Club Review and see how I got a case of wine for less than $6.00 a bottle.
+Check out my Wine of the Month Club Review.
+They’re the original wine club that started it all in 1972!

 Suggested Food Pairing